cmu-sei/Valkyrie_Framework/beacon_huntress/bh_web/beacon_huntress/readme.md

 - The amount of allowed variance or jitter in percentage *ONLY QUICK CLUSTER SEARCH (q/quick)*
    - Default: 15"

+**mad_score**: *int*
+- Median Absolute Deviation (MAD) score filter.
+The minmuim percentage to show the results.
+Enter as integer value.
+   - Default: 50

+**burst**: *boolean*
+- Run the Burst algorithm.
+Burst algorithm is based on the mean change in connections per delta minute.
+   - Default: False

+**burst_pct**: *int*
+- The Burst percentage needed for Burst Report.
+Burst percentage is calculated based on the mean change in connections per delta minute.
+Enter as integer value.
+   - Default: 300

 **start_dte**:
 - Start Date for filters.
 Date or datetime in format 'YYYY-MM-DD' or 'YYYY-MM-DD HH:MM' or blank('') for no filter.
    - Default: ''